 Emax crowns cost anywhere from $1,200 to $1,800.
 This makes them a bit more expensive than zirconia or PFM crowns, which cost around $1,000 to $1,200.

 If you have dental insurance that covers crowns, make sure it covers Emax before committing to the procedure.
 That's because some insurance providers may consider Emax crowns to be a cosmetic procedure, and thus they won't be covered.

 The benefits of Emax crowns include their natural look, the strength of the ceramic material they are made of, and the fact that they preserve the natural structure of your teeth.
 Let's take a closer look of these benefits:

 A near match for natural teeth

 Unlike PFM (porcelain-fused metal), Emax crowns don't have any metal underneath the ceramic.
-In porcelain-fused metal crowns, the metal is covered with a thin layer of porcelain that results in a gray line of underlying metal visible at the gum lines.
+In porcelain crowns, the metal is covered with a thin layer of porcelain that results in a gray line of underlying metal visible at the gum lines.
 This doesn’t look natural.

-Emax-based prostheses, on the other hand, look completely natural and just like your original teeth.
-Moreover, in comparison to ceramic zirconia crowns, Emax crowns are more durable and don't chip easily.
+Emax-based prostheses look completely natural, just like your own teeth.
+In comparison to ceramic zirconia crowns, max crowns are more durable and don't chip easily.
 They’re made using lithium disilicate glass ceramic, which gives them strength and helps them last longer.
 There are fewer chances of them cracking or fracturing.